 In this scam, the caller makes notification that there is an allegation against the victim and that payment is required.
 A spoofing application is used to make it appear on caller ID that the phone call is coming from a Cook County Sheriff’s Office number.

 The Sheriff’s Office does not make such notifications by phone nor does the office ask for payment over the phone.

-- Sheriff Dart offers the following tips to avoid becoming a victim of this type of scam:
+Sheriff Dart offers the following tips to avoid becoming a phone scam victim:

 - If you believe the call is suspicious, hang up.

-- Do not give any personal information, such as social security or bank account numbers, over the phone.
+- Never give personal information, such as social security or bank account numbers, over the phone.

 - If the caller claims to be from a specific agency, hang up and call that agency to determine if there is a legitimate reason to contact you.
-Do not use the phone number the suspicious caller gives as the contact number for the agency.
+Do not use the phone number the caller gives you.

-Sheriff’s Police are investigating.
-Sheriff Dart asks anyone who may believe they are victim of this scam, or may have information about the perpetrators, to call Sheriff’s Police at 708-865-4896.
+Sheriff Dart asks anyone who believes they are victim of this scam to call Sheriff’s Police at 708-865-4896.

 - Two Charged in Ford Heights Armed RobberyTwo teens have been charged with armed robbery after a Cook County Sheriff’s Police investigation [Read More]